open-contracts/verify-nitro-attestation/README.md

 # verify-nitro-attestation
 Towards fraud proofs of the attestation doc for the `Verifier.sol` contract in [Truebit](https://truebit.io).
+Written in Rust that compiles to WASM, just not to "Truebit-flavored" WASM yet.

 1) put the attestation doc into `data/attestation_doc` in binary format.
 2) `cargo run`